The Cappuccino Songs: Background

 Like on her previous album, 1995's Lovers in the City, Tikaram collaborated with the London Session Orchestra for the string sections on her new album.
 She also recorded ABBA's "The Day Before You Came", one of the few times she has covered another artist's song.
 In 1998, she described her version as "a bit spooky, a bit weird, almost electro".
 She added that "Amore Si" has a "very kitsch, melodramatic love story", and "Back in Your Arms" and "If I Ever" are "straight European pop songs, with a twist".
 "I Don't Want to Lose at Love" samples the 1992 song "Seelinnikoi" by the Finnish folk music band Värttinä, who receive a co-writing credit.

 In later years, Tikaram has described The Cappuccino Songs as her "poppiest album" but one which she feels some ambivalence towards.
 She revealed in 2020, "The record company got very excited and brought in a star producer.
 To be honest, the whole thing became a bit of a nightmare for me and Marco, so much so that I sort of blanked the album out of my mind.
 My ambivalence about some of the songs stems from the feeling that some are 'well-written' as oppose[d] to [being] written from the heart.
-Perhaps a lack of identity if a risk you take in a collaboration."
+Perhaps a lack of identity is a risk you take in a collaboration."
 However, she added that on reflection she enjoys the album's "Europeanness", "variety" and Sabiu's "fabulous" arrangements.